marcelomogrovejo/LoginDemo.SwiftUI/README.md

 4. Make sure the LoginDemo.SwiftUI app is downloaded successfully.<br>
 5. Run the active scheme.<br>

-You should see an splash screen with an animation, and then the main sign in view.<br>
+You should see an animated splash screen, and then the main sign in view.<br>

 # 🚧 Structure
 * "DataSource": Procotols, error handling and model files.